BrittaRude/BrittaRude.github.io/inputs_datascience/_posts/2020-07-26-britta-rude-event-studies-dynamic-treatment.md

 What does this mean for applied work?
 It means that we can have a spurious non-zero positive lead coefficient even when there is no pretrend.
 The contamination of $$ \mu_l $$ from other periods $$l'$$ depends on the relative weights on $$CATT_{e,l'}$$.
 These weights, on the other hand, depend on the cohort composition.
 Examining these weights can give researchers some insight about a potential spurious pre-treatment trend.
 [Sun and Abraham (2020)](http://economics.mit.edu/files/14964) develop an estimator that can accomodate these heterogeneous treatment effects.
 Their estimation strategy first estimates the heterogeneous treatment effect of each cohort, and then calculates the average of these cohort-specific estimates through applying cohort-specific weights.
 They then repeat the analysis with the inclusion of covariates.
 Importantly, in their specification the $$CATT_{e,l'}$$ is the cohort-specific average change in outcome relative to never being treated.
 This is different to a specification of $$CATT_{e,l'}$$ as the cohort-specific average change in outcome relative to being treatment at a different time period (see [Athey and Imbens (2018)](https://www.nber.org/papers/w24963.pdf).

 [Sun and Abraham (2020)](http://economics.mit.edu/files/14964) show the validity of their estimation method applying it to the research question addressed by [Dobkin et al. (2018)](https://www.aeaweb.org/articles?id=10.1257/aer.20161038) about the economic consequences of hospital admissions for adults.
+The blogpost at hand will summarize their paper in greater detail.

+## Defining event studies

+[Sun and Abraham (2020)](http://economics.mit.edu/files/14964) define event studies as follows.